awsdocs/amazon-eks-user-guide/doc_source/calico.md

 # Installing Calico on Amazon EKS<a name="calico"></a>

 [Project Calico](https://www.projectcalico.org/) is a network policy engine for Kubernetes\.
-With Calico network policy enforcement, you can implement network segmentation and tenant isolation, which is useful in multi\-tenant environments where you need to isolate tenants from each other or when you want to create separate environments for development, staging, and production\.
-Network policies are similar to AWS security groups in that you can create network ingress and egress rules, but instead of assigning instances to a security group, you assign network policies to pods using pod selectors and labels\.
+With Calico network policy enforcement, you can implement network segmentation and tenant isolation\.
+This is useful in multi\-tenant environments where you must isolate tenants from each other or when you want to create separate environments for development, staging, and production\.
+Network policies are similar to AWS security groups in that you can create network ingress and egress rules\.
+Instead of assigning instances to a security group, you assign network policies to pods using pod selectors and labels\.
 The following procedure shows you how to install Calico on your Amazon EKS cluster\.

 **To install Calico on your Amazon EKS cluster**